FINTECH BRANDS

 InsurTech

-MakeOne of Canada’s fastest-growing digital insurers
+FixOne of Canada’s fastest-growing digital insurers

-WHY BRAND MATTERS TO FINTECH
+BRAND MATTERS TO FINTECH

 Brand gets investors to say “yes”

 The most underrated job of branding in fintech isn’t a new logo.
 It’s reducing perceived risk.
+Investors don’t just back code.
+They back a protectable, scalable brand that communicates:

-• how it grows
+• How it grows across audience and geography

-• why it won’t get crushed by the next well-funded clone
+• Why it won’t get crushed by the next well-funded clone

-A strong brand idea creates an investable ‘moat’ - IP that derisks a new venture and facilitates scale
+A strong brand idea creates an investable ‘Moat’ - IP that de-risks a new venture and facilitates scale.

 Brand focuses fintech on end users, not engineering

-A common fintech mistake: leading with the algorithm, the architecture, the clever data bit.
+A common fintech mistake: leading with the algorithm, the architecture, the engineering.
+Nobody wakes up thinking: “I need a specialised agentic AI with a bespoke multi-format data ontology" They wake up thinking:

-• “Can I trust this?”
+• Can I trust it?

-• “Will this save me time/money/stress?”
+• Will it save me time/money/stress?

-• “Will I look stupid choosing it?”
+• Will I look smart choosing it?

-• turns features into benefits people actually care about
+• Turns features into benefits people actually care about

-• gives stakeholders a simple story they can repeat (sales, partners, press)
+• Gives stakeholders a simple story they can repeat (sales, partners, press)

-• makes trust tangible (especially when the product is invisible software)
+• Makes trust tangible (especially when the product is invisible software)

 Brand enables scale